 (This is free desktop software.
 Only for Windows.)

 To use this tool, you have to first upload your image on it.
 You can choose any photo which could be of any formats listed here; BMP, PNG, HEIC, TIFF, JPEG, or even GIF.
 You can upload it by simply dragging and dropping it from your desktop to the website.
-After that, you just have to choose your settings, enter the format you want to save it in, and the size that it must be in.
+After that, you just have to choose your settings, enter the format you want to save it in, and the file size that it must be in.
 Once you are done with that, all you have to do is hit the save button and your changes will be applied.

 (This is a free web tool.)

 There are two ways in which you can use Shutterstock.
 The first is a very basic method and allows only three preset sizes and an option for custom resize.
 The presets include small (500x325px), medium (1000x650px) and a large size (2000x1300px).
 This is the best option for anyone who wants to take it simple and can also use the custom dimension.
 This utilizes the drag and drops method to upload the image and then you have to select the size.
+Remember, the file size will depend on the dimension and quality.

 The other option takes it to an upper level just as the desktop software.
 Using the Shutterstock Editor, upload the image and then click on ‘Replace Background’ to start working.
 After that, click on Canvas size on the right side of the screen and then choose your preferred measurements.
 After that, you just have to Save your image and move to your next image.